varigence/docs/bimlflex/user-guide/concurrent-development.md

 The Metadata Team leader excludes the Sales project in the global metadata scope.
 Neither Team A nor Team B developers sees it in the metadata.

 The developers in Team A Switch on the `Use My Exclusions` feature in the BimlFlex app.
 Once this is completed, they both set the Finance project as Excluded.
-Team B does the same but exclude the project Team A is working on.
+Team B does the same but excludes the project Team A is working on.

 The BimlFlex app will only display the relevant source projects for the members in the development teams, allowing them to work in the single metadata Customer at the same time.